This one-day Paediatric Emergency First Aid course has been designed for those who have an interest in child and infant basic life support.

 A range of subjects are covered including:

-• Responsibilities and reporting • Resuscitation • Shock • Assessment of the situation • Minor injuries • Epilepsy • Dealing with an unresponsive casualty • Anaphylaxis • Wounds and bleeding
+• Responsibilities and reporting • Resuscitation • Shock • Assessment of the situation • Minor injuries • Epilepsy • Dealing with an unresponsive casualty • Anaphylaxis • Wounds and bleeding.
+Use of an AED

-Assessment is ongoing by the instructor in respect of the student’s practical ability, along with a multiple choice question paper.
+Assessment is ongoing by the instructor in respect of the student’s practical ability, along with a work book that is to be completed throughout.

 A Unit accreditation certificate lasting three years will be issued, subject to assessment.